hp105/ThirdEye/replit.md

 ## Overview

 ThirdEye is a real-time AI-powered vision assistance application designed to help visually impaired users understand their surroundings through their device camera.
-The application captures images at regular intervals (every 1 second) and uses Google's Gemini AI to generate concise, spoken descriptions in multiple languages.
+The application continuously captures and analyzes images in real-time, using Google's Gemini AI to generate concise, spoken descriptions in multiple languages.
 The system provides high-quality audio feedback using ElevenLabs text-to-speech with ultra-realistic voices, making it highly accessible for visually impaired users with real-time adjustable voice speeds and instant language switching.

 ## User Preferences